 - The Club used a disused canteen building transported from the Naval Dockyard in Williamstown in the very early years following its formation.

-- During the years that followed, many alterations and additions were made to this building.
+- During the years that followed, many alterations and additions were made to the clubhouse.

 - In the early nineties, Architects – Richard Mabin & Associates were engaged to provide the Club with a concept plan for a new building.

 - A decision taken by the Committee of the day to proceed with a new building proposal was then taken to the members for endorsement.

 - Building plans were submitted and approved and the first stages of development commenced in early 1996 and were completed in October.